Bjorninn/Exalted-Charm-Parser/README.md

 3. Add page number and source book to charms and spells.
 4. Generate trees from charms.
 5. Process *cost* string (so probably a list of type and value).
+6. Add javadoc
-6. Manually check json for errors.
+7. Manually check json for errors.

 ## JSON Schema
 *Ability Charms*